gabe565/esphome-configs/uplift_desk/README.md

 - Reset
 - Height calibration

-I have implemented a "go to height" action locally, but it always ends up one or two inches off due to the speed of the desk.
-Slows down as it approaches a preset value.
+I am testing a "go to height" action, but it isn't perfect since the desk runs at full speed until it is commanded to stop.
+This is different than when the desk is moving to a preset, since it will slow down as it approaches the preset value.
 I would like to be able to do this when calling the "go to height" action, but I have not come across any indication that the desk supports speed values over UART.
-If it is not possible then I may be able to hone in the action by stopping it early, but so far it seems to be pretty inconsistent.
+If it's not possible, I may be able to hone in the action by stopping it early, but so far it seems to be pretty inconsistent.

 ### Responses

 - Sending a sync command makes the desk send its current height along with the saved heights of all 4 presets.
 I have not been able to decipher the preset heights.
 The values seem to be more precise than inches, with the second value as a decimal, but so far I have been unable to correlate them to actual height values or find any helpful calibration output.
-I will post a table of observed values below.
+See my observed values below.
+Feel free to post any thoughts in [#2](https://github.com/gabe565/esphome-configs/issues/2).

 <details>
   <summary>Click to view observed prefix values</summary>